Husker Recruit Watch: Hayes' team wins regional title; Raiola goes off for seven TD passes - NewsBreak

 Looks like we have the winner for softest football coach of the year….
 One of the worst parts about youth sports, honestly… nine times out of 10, are the parents.
 Whether it’s one parent getting mad because little Jimmy isn’t getting playing time, or arguing with officials over bad calls, or even bitchin’ because one of the teams in the league is “too good.”

 One of the centerpieces of the Nebraska baseball team's 2021 recruiting class is no longer with the program.
 Chase Mason, the power hitting outfielder from South Dakota, has left the team, a NU spokesperson confirmed Friday.
-Mason is no longer listed on the team's online roster.
-The 6-foot-4, 215-pound Mason,...
+Subscribe for the best Husker news & commentary.
+Mason is no longer listed on...

+NORTON SHORES – The Western Michigan Christian girls volleyball team showcased why they have been the top-ranked team in the Division 3 field all season during its 3-1 win over Grand Rapids NorthPointe Christian on Thursday in the regional championship.
+The Warriors dropped the opening set of the match 25-19...

 Copyright 2021 by WSLS 10 - All rights reserved.
 John serves as the Sports Director at WSLS 10.
 From Virginia Tech, to NASCAR and everything in between, WSLS 10 Sports covers the names making big plays in the NBA, NFL, NHL and MLB.